BeppiMenozzi/BalloonPopup/README.md

 * increased minApk from 9 to 11

 ### Known bugs
-On emulators with version < 4.4.4 / KitKat / Api 19 it can crash.
+* On emulators with version < 4.4.4 / KitKat / Api 19 it can crash.
+* It doesn't scroll when the attached view is in a scrollview.

 Author
 -------